kikonen/capybara-ng/README.md

 Basic bindings for AngularJS to be used with Capybara.
 Implementation is based into logic copied from Protractor.

-NOTE: At this point of development, I would classify DSL API "unstable".
+*NOTE* At this point of development, I would classify DSL API "unstable".
 This means that DSL language may change in incompatible ways.

+*NOTE* Only chrome driver is currently working.

 ## Related Projects